Frequently Asked Questions about your tickets to the Uffizi Gallery

 Can I change or cancel my tickets?

-Once the booking has been completed, data such as name, date, or time cannot be modified, nor can the tickets be canceled.
+Once the booking has been completed, it is not possible to modify details such as the name, date, or time, nor to cancel the tickets.
 No refunds will be granted.
-This condition is specified on our website and is accepted during the purchase process, including the final step, by accepting our cancellation policy.
+This condition is specified on our website and accepted during the purchase process, including the final stage with acceptance of our cancellation policy.

-No exceptions of any kind are contemplated (COVID or other illnesses, work-related reasons, trip cancellations, etc.), as established by the entity.
+No exceptions are contemplated (COVID or other illnesses, work-related reasons, trip cancellations, etc.), as established by the entity.

-Once the ticket has been purchased, NO RETURNS OR REFUNDS WILL BE ACCEPTED, except if the visit cannot take place due to the monument’s closure.
-In this case, you are entitled to a full refund, which will be returned automatically via the same payment method used.
+Once the ticket has been purchased, NO RETURNS OR REFUNDS WILL BE ACCEPTED, except if the visit cannot take place due to the closure of the monument.
+In this case, you are entitled to a full refund, which will be automatically processed using the same payment method.

 No, in accordance with Law 3/2014 of March 27, which amends the consolidated text of the General Law for the Defense of Consumers and Users, approved by Royal Legislative Decree 1/2007 of November 16.
-In its Article 103, which sets out the exceptions to the right of withdrawal, it is established that the right of withdrawal does not apply to: (l) The provision of services related to leisure activities, where the contract provides for a specific date or period of performance.
+Article 103 establishes exceptions to the right of withdrawal, including services related to leisure activities when the contract provides for a specific date or period of execution.

 Is it possible to eat inside the monument?

-No, eating or drinking is not permitted in the Uffizi Gallery, but there is a café on the top floor with counter service.
+No, eating or drinking is not allowed inside the Uffizi Gallery; however, there is a café on the upper floor with bar service.

-Is there a cloakroom service in the monument?
+Is there a cloakroom service at the monument?

-Yes, the Gallery has a cloakroom service for handbags, umbrellas, and small backpacks.
-Therefore, it is advisable to come with a small bag; if you bring a large suitcase, it may not be accepted.
+Yes, the Gallery has a cloakroom service for bags, umbrellas, and small backpacks.
+It is recommended to bring a small bag.
+If you bring a large suitcase, it may not be possible to store it.

 Is the visit canceled in case of rain?

-No, you can enjoy the monument regardless of the weather.
+No, you can enjoy the monument regardless of the weather conditions.

 What happens if the monument closes?

-If, due to force majeure, the monument has to close—something extremely rare—rescheduling your visit to another day is considered, or a 100% refund if it is not possible to rebook for another time.
+If, due to force majeure, the monument must close (which is extremely rare), you may reschedule your visit for another day or receive a 100% refund if rescheduling is not possible.

-Pets are not allowed in the Uffizi Gallery, regardless of their weight or size, except for guide or assistance dogs, always with prior notification.
+Pets are not allowed inside the Uffizi Gallery, regardless of their weight or size, except for guide or assistance dogs, always with prior notification.

-Can I enter the Uffizi Gallery at a different time than the one selected during my purchase?
+Can I enter the Uffizi Gallery at a different time than the one selected during purchase?

-No. When you buy your ticket, you choose the date and time at which you want to access the monument, and the tickets are only valid for that selected time slot; they will not be valid at another time or day.
+No, when you purchase your ticket, you select the date and time you wish to access the monument.
+The tickets are only valid for that selected time and will not be valid at another time or day.

 How long can I stay inside the Uffizi Gallery?

-Once you enter for your visit, you may remain in the Uffizi Gallery as long as you like; there is no time limit beyond the closing hours.
+Once you enter, you may stay inside the Uffizi Gallery for as long as you wish.
+There is no time limit beyond the official closing hours.

-The Galleria degli Uffizi houses some of the most important artworks in history, including: The Birth of Venus and Primavera (Botticelli), Bacchus and Medusa (Caravaggio), The Annunciation (Leonardo da Vinci), Doni Tondo (Michelangelo), Venus of Urbino (Titian), and the Doni portraits (Raphael), among many others.
+The Uffizi Gallery houses some of the most important artworks in history, including: The Birth of Venus and Primavera (Botticelli), Bacchus and Medusa (Caravaggio), The Annunciation (Leonardo da Vinci), Tondo Doni (Michelangelo), Venus of Urbino (Titian), and the Portraits of the Doni (Raphael), among many others.

 How long does it take to visit the Uffizi Gallery?

-The approximate time to enjoy the collection is 2 hours, but it depends on how much time you spend with each work and the details of the palace.
+The approximate time to enjoy the collection is 2 hours, but it depends on how much time you wish to spend appreciating each artwork and the details of the palace.

 Why is it called the Uffizi Gallery?

-In 1560, Cosimo I de’ Medici, the first Grand Duke of Tuscany, ordered its construction to house Florence’s administrative and judicial offices, the so-called “Offices”—hence the Italian term Uffizi.
+In 1560, Cosimo I de’ Medici, the first Grand Duke of Tuscany, ordered its construction to house the administrative and judicial offices of Florence, the so-called “Uffizi” — hence the Italian term Uffizi.

 What is the most expensive painting in the Uffizi Gallery?

-The works exhibited there are not for sale, but given their historical importance, the most expensive painting in the Uffizi Gallery could be one of these three: The Birth of Venus or Primavera, both by Botticelli, or Medusa by Caravaggio.
+The artworks exhibited there are not for sale; however, given their historical importance, the most valuable painting in the Uffizi Gallery could be one of the following three: The Birth of Venus or Primavera, both by Botticelli, or Medusa by Caravaggio.